Representation-independent manipulations with Dirac matrices and spinors: Spinor bilinears

-If both indices are space indices, the matrix is essentially a spin matrix, as mentioned in \Eqn{Sigma}.
-The combination is then the matrix element of the spin operator.
+A different kind of non-relativistic limit is obtained if both indices on the sigma-matrix are spatial.
+The matrix $\sigma_{ij}$ is essentially a spin matrix, as mentioned in \Eqn{Sigma}.
+The momentum-independent term in $\bar u_{s'}\(( \vec p'\)) \sigma_{ij} u_s\(( \vec p\))$ is then the matrix element of the spin operator.
 In particular, if the spinors on the two sides have $s=s'$, then the bilinear is the expectation value of spin in that state.
+In order to evaluate the terms linear in the momenta, we need the following relations which follow from \Eqn{siggam}:

+Obviously, the commutator term does not give a non-zero contribution to the bilinear of \Eqn{upto1} because of \Eqn{xigamixi}.
+Since $\gamma_5$ anticommutes with $\gamma_0$, we can use the steps shown in \Eqn{blgammai}, with $\gamma_i$ replaced by $\gamma_5$, to show that

+So even the anticommutator term does not contribute.
+Only the momentum-independent term survives to this order, and the result is